Kelly Fremon Craig: Influences

 Fremon Craig has cited writer-director John Hughes as an influence on writing The Edge of Seventeen, and has mentioned Christopher Guest, Alexander Payne, Nick Hornby, and David Sedaris as inspirations.
 She also takes inspiration from Nora Ephron by taking moments of her own life and putting them into her writing.
 Fremon Craig stated that James L. Brooks is her comedy idol, “there's nobody in the world I love more than Jim Brooks.
 He is the reason I wanted to be a filmmaker."

 Personal life

-As of 2016, Fremon Craig resides in Los Angeles with her husband and young son.
-She is a represented by UTA and Kaplan/Perrone.
+As of 2016, Fremon Craig resides in Los Angeles with her husband and son.
+She is represented by UTA and Kaplan/Perrone.